Maxime Martin: BMW factory driver (2013–2017)

+Aston Martin Racing factory driver (2018–2022)

 In late 2017 Martin announced he would leave BMW after 5 years as a factory driver.
 He later announced he would join Aston Martin Racing as a factory driver to race in the 2018-19 FIA World Endurance Championship.
 In September 2020 Martin won the 24 Hours of Le Mans in the LMGTE Pro class together with Alex Lynn and Harry Tincknell for Aston Martin Racing.
 He took four more podiums during the season and finished runner-up in the Drivers' standings.

 While Aston Martin Racing officially ended its factory involvement in the FIA WEC after the 2019-2020 season, Martin was retained as a factory driver to support the customer racing program.
 However, due to a lack of opportunities in 2021 he raced on Porsche cars on several occasions.
 In 2022 Martin will race in the IMSA WeatherTech SportsCar Championship on an Aston Martin Vantage GT3 from The Heart of Racing Team.
 This marks his return to a full time program in North America for the first time since 2013.
 Martin ended up winning two races in the GTD class during the season, one of which was the 6 Hours of Watkins Glen, helping his teammate Roman De Angelis win the title.
 At the end of the season he and Aston Martin decided to part ways after five seasons.

+Return to BMW Motorsport (since 2023)

+On October 26, 2022 it was announced that Martin would return to the squad of BMW factory drivers.

+In 2023 Martin will mainly compete in the GT World Challenge Europe series partnering MotoGP legend Valentino Rossi driving a BMW M4 GT3 for Team WRT.
+Beside his GT program Martin will also be involved in WRT's testing program of the BMW M Hybrid V8.
+On July 16 he and Rossi won the second sprint race at the Misano circuit which marked Rossi's maiden win in the championship.